statamic/docs/content/collections/tags/session-forget.md

 ---
-title: "Session:Forget"
+title: 'Session:Forget'
-overview: The session:forget tag is used to remove data from the user session.
+overview: 'The session:forget tag is used to remove data from the user session.'
+updated_at: 1573660510
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 id: be024503-9796-4f2f-9c75-548e2ea09cec
+published: false
 ---
 ## Usage